 2015 – ∞

 This project is about time and memory.
 Amorphophallus konjac is a relative of the corpse flower.
 Because it secretes a clear liquid that drips from the leaves, it is also colloquially known as a “teardrop tree” in Austria.
 Once a year, it sends out a compound leaf, which dies in the fall and grows back larger after a period of rest.
 In spring of 2015, I received the plant as a gift.
 That fall I placed it by our father’s deathbed and the leaf, still green at that time, began to wilt noticeably.
-The next spring, a new leaf sprouted next to the withered one; from then on, I collected every withered leaf in order to expand it cyclically as a herbarium of time and reminiscence.
+The next spring, a new leaf sprouted next to the withered one which I could not put away yet; from then on, I decided to collect them cyclically in order to expand it as a herbarium of time and reminiscence.